xdrip-js/Lookout/README.md

 2. Click the `Calibrate` button to enter a finger stick calibration value
 3. Enter the value from a finger stick and click `Save`

 **NOTE** Calibrating a sensor is a significant event that affects future BG readings.
-Know what you are doing, and calibrate following manufacturer's instructions. (examples: Use valid BGs, calibrate only when BGs are flat, don't calibrate too often, ...)
+Know what you are doing, and calibrate following manufacturer's instructions. (examples: Use valid BGs, calibrate only when BGs are flat, don't calibrate too often, etc.)

 ### Using the browser to stop a CGM sensor session
 1. Click the "Menu" button, then `CGM` and `Sensor`